SQL Server FORMAT Function for Dates, Numbers and SQL Server Agent Dates

 Use SQL Server FORMAT to get Various Numeric Display Formats

-There are many requirements on how numeric data are displayed, such as a thousand separator every 3 digits, a percentage sign, a currency prefix or a different format when minus value is encountered.
+There are many requirements on how a numeric data type is displayed, such as a thousand separator every 3 digits, a percentage sign, a currency prefix or a different format when minus value is encountered.
 The following table lists some most commonly used numeric value formats.

 |1||SELECT FORMAT(123456.789, 'C4')||$123,456.7890||currency|